Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 She was Norwegian, the daughter of Ketill flatnefur, and several of her siblings settled in Iceland.

-Laxdæla Saga, one of the best-known Icelandic Sagas, tells us the story of Auður djúpúðga and the story of her descendants.
+Laxdæla Saga, one of the best-known Icelandic Sagas, tells the story of Auður djúpúðga and her descendants.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandThe stone cross is huge